Indiana University School of Medicine: Bloomington

+Prior to the 2023 academic year, third-year clerkships at the Bloomington campus were longitudinal, as opposed to the standard block schedule found at other IUSM campuses.
+Founded in 2012, the Bloomington Longitudinal Integrated Clerkship (BLIC) program was a unique aspect of the Bloomington campus and was a motivating factor for students to stay on a regional campus for their clinical education.
+For example, instead of doing a 4-week rotation in neurology, an 8-week rotation in pediatrics, and then an 8-week rotation in surgery, students would be in a neurology clinic on Monday, a pediatrics clinic on Tuesday, and an operating room on Wednesday, and so on for select rotations for most of third year.
+Due to the nature of this schedule, clerkship National Board of Medical Examiners shelf exams, which are normally taken at the end of a rotation, were all taken at similar times at the conclusion of the program.
+Because of the intense, multi-subject studying required throughout the program, BLIC students consistently scored higher on shelf exams and on Step 2 CK.
+Another benefit of BLIC was the development of long-term, meaningful relationships with faculty and patients.
+The end of BLIC and IUSM–Bloomington's transition to a block schedule was announced in early 2022, in part because the program was very challenging to coordinate and due to higher-level school administrative pressure for each IUSM campus to be more uniform and less autonomous.

-Evansville campus
+Evansville

 The Evansville campus was founded in 1972 as part of IUSM's regional campus system founded in 1971 which would allow medical students to complete their first and second years away from Indianapolis.
-The first class of five students split their time between the University of Southern Indiana (USI) and the University of Evansville (UE).
+The first class of five students split their time between Indiana State University–Evansville (which would become the University of Southern Indiana [USI] in 1985) and the University of Evansville (UE).
 Students attended gross anatomy lab in the back of UE's student union until better arrangements were established.
 In 1994, all courses moved to USI's Health Professions Center and in 2014, students were able to complete all four years at the regional campus.
 In 2018, courses moved to the new 145000 sqft Stone Family Center for Health Sciences in downtown Evansville.

 The Evansville campus includes expanded graduate medical education residencies through a consortium model with the Deaconess Health System, St. Vincent Evansville, Memorial Hospital and Health Care, and Owensboro Health.